 HHS agencies take steps to protect the civil rights of clients.
 HHS contractors and vendors are bound by the same civil rights laws as HHS agencies.

-If you have direct contact with clients, your contract contains the HHS anti-discrimination clause (PDF).
+If your employees or subcontractors’ employees will have direct contact with clients, your contract contains the Civil Rights clause.
 Read it carefully and become familiar with the clause.

-If your contact with clients involves electronic or information resources, then your contract also should have a clause ensuring that these resources are accessible to people with disabilities.
-Please become familiar with the HHS EIR Accessibility clause as well.
-Version 1 (PDF), Version 2 (PDF)
+If your contact with clients involves electronic information resources (EIR), then your contract also should have a clause ensuring that these resources are accessible to people with disabilities.

 What is client contact?